Legacy Series presented by Pflueger

 All members must carry a minimum of $100,000 of liability insurance on any boat they might use during any Fishers of Men Tournament.
 Failure to do this or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament.

 Interpretation of the rules will be left to the Division Director.
-Infractions of any rule may result in disqualification of catch.
+Infractions of any rule may result in disqualification.